mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 Just the same as in spoken languages, programming languages have their own syntax.
 Whereas syntax itself is a set of rules that define certain combination, order and structure of programming language.
 They are required to make it possible for computer to "read", understand and execute written in human language code.
-In other words it's a bridge between mache commands and human communication, it is used for "explaining" what a programmer wants to get from a machine.
+In other words it's a bridge between machine commands and human communication, it is used for "explaining" what a programmer wants to get from a machine.
 It's the way of creating commands for the computer to execute.

 ![img_2.png](img/img_2.png)